-Neither physical exercise, diet nor cosmetics are of any help if you have sagging breasts: these methods do not restore stretched tissue.
+Neither physical exercise, diet nor cosmetics are of any help if you have sagging breasts – these methods do not restore stretched tissue.
 The best solution is an operation that makes the breast tissue and the surrounding skin fit and restores youthful firmness and shape.

 Mastopexy surgery lasts about 2-3 hours and is performed under general anesthesia.
-Depending on the degree ptosis, you can use different surgical techniques:
+Depending on the degree of ptosis, you can use different surgical techniques:

-– In all surgery there is a recovery process that will allow proper healing incisions operators.
+For every procedure there is a recovery process that will allow proper healing incisions operators.

-– From 2 to 4 weeks – the results are becoming increasingly evident; Patients may have mild physical activity
+– From 2 to 4 weeks – the results are becoming increasingly evident; patients may have mild physical activity